migros/fotoobo/docs/source/developer/architecture/3_context_scope.rst

 Scope
 -----

-Fortinet products are used worldwide and by large number of companies.
+Fortinet products are used worldwide and by a large number of companies.
 There is already a lot of tooling to support Fortinet devices. **fotoobo** aims to fill a gap in this tooling support and solve some common tasks in a simple way.